 Franciscan prayer is contemplative.
 As one of the core Franciscan values, contemplation means opening one’s heart and mind to the presence of God directly and in all creation.
-In turn, our body, mind and soul gives thanks and praise to a loving, good and beautiful God.
+In turn, our body, mind, and soul give thanks and praise to a loving, good and beautiful God.
 As a community, the sisters believe that prayer strengthens our faith, focuses our hope and moves us to loving service for others.

 Ministry of Prayer